star219/flex_with_benefits/README.md

 ### Options:

-- Browsersync is set to work via `localhost:8888` (MAMP) as a proxy.
+- Browsersync is set to work via `flex.dev` as a proxy.
+You will need to change this ( e.g. use `localhost:8888` for MAMP ).
 You can change this setting in `gulpfile.js`
 - Open http://localhost:3001 in your browser for more Browsersync settings

 ### Deploying with [DPLOY](https://github.com/LeanMeanFightingMachine/dploy):